Peppa Pig

 Peppa Pig is a British preschool animated children's television series created by Neville Astley and Mark Baker.
-Produced by Hasbro Entertainment and Karrot Animation and formerly Astley Baker Davies, the show follows Peppa, an anthropomorphic piglet, and her family and friends portrayed as other animals.
+Produced by Hasbro Entertainment and Karrot Animation and formerly Astley Baker Davies, the series follows Peppa, an anthropomorphic piglet, and her family and friends portrayed as other animals.
 The show first aired on 31 May 2004.
-The ninth series began broadcasting in summer 2025.
+The ninth series began broadcasting in 2025.
 Peppa Pig has been broadcast in over 180 countries.

-Peppa herself has been voiced by several different performers through the years: Lily Snowden-Fine in series 1, Cecily Bloom in season 2, Harley Bird from "Peppa's Christmas" until "Christmas at The Hospital" (being five years old when she started), Amelie Bea Smith from "Valentine's Day" to "House Rules", and Harriette Cox since "The Big Announcement".
+Peppa herself has been voiced by several performers through the years: Lily Snowden-Fine in series 1; Cecily Bloom in season 2; Harley Bird from "Peppa's Christmas" until "Christmas at The Hospital" (she was five-years old when she started); Amelie Bea Smith from "Valentine's Day" to "House Rules"; and Harriette Cox since "The Big Announcement".
 The series has also starred John Sparkes, Morwenna Banks, Richard Ridings, Oliver and Alice May, Vincent van Hulzen, Kira Monteith, and Holly Park.

-On 31 December 2019, Hasbro acquired Entertainment One (eOne), including the Peppa Pig franchise, for a US$3.8 billion deal, making the franchise one of Hasbro's main brands.
+On 31 December 2019, Hasbro acquired Entertainment One (eOne), which included the Peppa Pig franchise, for US$3.8 billion, making the franchise one of Hasbro's main brands.
 On 16 March 2021, it was announced that the series was renewed until 2027, with the original creators and studio (Astley Baker Davies) replaced by Karrot Animation (producers of Sarah & Duck).
 On 17 November 2022, Hasbro announced that they would be selling eOne's assets, while the Peppa Pig franchise would remain with Hasbro.

 Background

 Taking place in a world where almost all characters are animals, Peppa Pig revolves around the titular character and her family and friends.
 Each episode is approximately five minutes long.
 Each of Peppa's friends is a different species of animal.
-Episodes tend to feature everyday activities such as attending playgroup, playing games, visiting relatives and friends, going to the playground, etc.
+Episodes tend to feature everyday activities such as attending playgroup, playing games, visiting relatives and friends, or going to the playground.

-The cast wears clothes, live in houses, and speak English, but still display some characteristics of the animals on which they are based; the pigs enjoy jumping in muddy puddles and the rabbits live in a burrow.
-The animals make their respective noises while they talk.
-The characters blush when embarrassed, and their faces express emotions such as happiness, irritation, and bewilderment.
+The cast wear clothes, live in houses, and speak English, but still display some characteristics of the animals on which they are based: the pigs enjoy jumping in muddy puddles and the rabbits live in a burrow, and the animals make their stereotypical noises while they talk.
+The characters blush when embarrassed and display happiness, irritation, or bewilderment.
 Most characters are anthropomorphic, with some exceptions, such as Tiddles the Tortoise, Polly Parrot, and Mrs. Duck.

 The narrator of the series, John Sparkes, reinforces the action and humour, usually saying "Oh, dear" when something unfortunate happens (such as when George starts crying).
-Most episodes end with visible characters falling over laughing.
+Most episodes end with characters falling over on their backs while laughing.